simonbs/CharlesTVDB/README.md

 This will install [AFKissXMLRequestOperation](https://github.com/AFNetworking/AFKissXMLRequestOperation) and its dependencies: [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [KissXML](https://github.com/robbiehanson/KissXML)

 Now, build the framework and grab it from the products directory and drag it into your own project.
+Remember to select "Copy items into destination group's folder (if needed)" if it is not already checked.

+Now you just need to import the header.
+You can do this in the prefix header.

+	#import <CharlesTVDB/CharlesTVDB.h>

 You're ready to use CharlesTVDB!

 ### Usage